franksco/Java-BandTracker/README.md

 * enter "gradle run" in the repositories directory
 * in your browser go to "localhost:4567"

+## Support and contact details

+You can contact Cory Franks at franksco39@gmail.com

 ## Known Bugs
 Currently No known bugs